acgerstein/wtf/README.md

 # wtf

-The goal of wtf is I have no idea
+The goal of wtf is I don't know